Zero-Variance Gradients for Variational Autoencoders: Abstract

 \section{Abstract}

-Training deep generative models like Variational Autoencoders (VAEs) is often hindered by the need to backpropagate gradients through the stochastic sampling of their latent variables, a process that inherently introduces estimation variance, which can slow convergence and degrade performance.
-In this paper, we propose a new perspective that sidesteps this problem, which we call \textbf{Silent Gradients}.
-Instead of improving stochastic estimators, we leverage specific decoder architectures to analytically compute the expected ELBO, yielding a gradient with zero variance.
-We first provide a theoretical foundation for this method and demonstrate its superiority over existing estimators in a controlled setting with a linear decoder.
-To generalize our approach for practical use with complex, expressive decoders, we introduce a novel training dynamic that uses the exact, zero-variance gradient to guide the early stages of encoder training before annealing to a standard stochastic estimator.
-Our experiments show that this technique consistently improves the performance of established baselines, including reparameterization, Gumbel-Softmax, and REINFORCE, across multiple datasets.
-This work opens a new direction for training generative models by combining the stability of analytical computation with the expressiveness of deep, nonlinear architecture.
+Training deep generative models like Variational Autoencoders (VAEs) requires propagating gradients through stochastic latent variables, which introduces estimation variance that can slow convergence and degrade performance.
+In this paper, we explore an orthogonal direction, which we call \textbf{Silent Gradients}.
+Instead of designing improved stochastic estimators, we show that by restricting the decoder architecture in specific ways, the expected ELBO can be computed analytically.
+This yields gradients with zero estimation variance as we can directly compute the evidence lower-bound without resorting to Monte Carlo samples of the latent variables.
+We first provide a theoretical analysis in a controlled setting with a linear decoder and demonstrate improved optimization compared to standard estimators.
+To extend this idea to expressive nonlinear decoders, we introduce a training paradigm that uses the analytic gradient to guide early encoder learning before annealing to a standard stochastic estimator.
+Across multiple datasets, our approach consistently improves established baselines, including reparameterization, Gumbel-Softmax, and REINFORCE.
+These results suggest that architectural choices enabling analytic expectation computation can significantly stabilize the training of generative models with stochastic components.